grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 ### A practical example

-To better understand how it works, let's make an example with four ingesters and a tokens space between `0` and `9`:
+To better understand how it works, take four ingesters and a tokens space between `0` and `9` as an example:

 - Ingester #1 is registered in the ring with the token `2`
 - Ingester #2 is registered in the ring with the token `4`